 For those of us who visit small country stores, it has become a far too often occurrence to see an empty gallon pickle jar sitting on the checkout counter.
-Usually the pickle jar has a label attached to it showing the picture of a hardworking person who has encountered a medical tragedy like Cancer, COVID, or an accident.
-The person whose picture is on the pickle jar is trying to raise money to pay their medical bills, many times totaling in the hundreds of thousands if not millions of dollars.
-We now even have “electronic pickle jars” on the internet, GoFundMe pages for people trying to raise money to pay their medical bills.
+Usually the pickle jar has a label attached to it showing the picture of a hardworking person who has encountered a medical tragedy such as cancer, COVID-19, or an accident.
+The person whose picture is on the pickle jar is trying to raise money to pay their medical bills, many times totaling in the hundreds of thousands, if not millions, of dollars.
+In recent years, we have also seen the rise of “electronic pickle jars”, GoFundMe pages for people trying to raise money to pay their medical bills.

-When those medical bills—many times totaling sums that no working person could pay in 5 lifetimes of working—are not paid, people lose their homes ( and their children lose their inheritance).
+When those medical bills—many times totaling sums that no working person could pay in 5 lifetimes—are not paid, people lose their homes (and their children lose their inheritance).
 For most of us, our home represents our biggest investment and the culmination of decades of payments.
-It also represents security.
-As Dorothy said, “There is no place like home.”
+It represents security.

 How can it be in 2021, in the most wealthy nation in the history of mankind, that we reduce people to using pickle jars to fund their health care?
 How can it be that we allow people to work hard all their lives, pay their mortgage payments monthly for 30 years, finally own their home, just to lose it along with their children’s inheritance because of cancer, COVID-19, etc— something over which they have no control?

-Till our healthcare system is fixed and affordable healthcare becomes accessible to everyone, I propose to do something about making sure no one loses their home to medical bills resulting from cancer, COVID, and other serious diseases.
+Till our healthcare system is fixed and affordable healthcare becomes accessible to everyone, I propose we do something to sure no one loses their home to medical bills from cancer, COVID, and other serious diseases.

 I’ll fight to fix our healthcare system so that everyone has access to affordable health care.
 But that will take time.
 This proposal in my eyes is more than fair-- both legally and morally.